Czech Republic declines intermediary's offer for AstraZeneca vaccines

 Last month, Babis said in parliament that he and three other prime ministers in Europe had been offered AstraZeneca shots by a Dubai intermediary but he did not consider the offer to be reliable.

-Reporting by Robert Muller and Jan Lopatka in Prague; Additional reporting by Alistair Smout in London and Euan Rocha in Mumbai; Editing by Matthew Lewis and Sonya Hepinstall
+Reporting by Robert Muller and Jan Lopatka in Prague; Additional reporting by Alistair Smout in London and Euan Rocha in Mumbai; Editing by Sonya Hepinstall and Christian Schmollinger

 Our Standards: The Thomson Reuters Trust Principles.